Michigan State quarterbacks: Who replaces Payton Thorne, now in transfer portal

 Hometown: West Linn, Oregon.

-Analysis: Leavitt has a big arm, good vision and a gunslinger mentality to try and fit throws into tight windows in traffic and down the field.
+Analysis: Leavitt has a big arm, good vision and a gunslinger mentality to try and fit throws into tight windows in traffic, and push the ball downfield.
 Four-star recruit in the class of 2023, ranked the top player in Oregon, No. 20 QB in the nation and No. 310 overall player, on the 247Sports composite.

 WR ROOM: Michigan State's Montorie Foster looks to step out in deep WR competition